KareeClariss/dsc-phase-2-project-G3/README.md

 # 🎬 Data-Driven Movie Studio Strategy
 **Phase 2 Project – Group 3**

----

 ## 📌 Overview
-This project explores movie industry data to guide the launch of a **profitable new movie studio**.
+This project explores data from the movie industry to guide the launch of a **profitable new movie studio**.
-Using exploratory data analysis (EDA), we provide **data-driven insights** into which film genres and budget strategies maximize ROI (Return on Investment).

-Our recommendations help the company decide **what films to create** and **how to allocate budgets effectively**.

----
+Our task was to conduct **exploratory data analysis (EDA)** on real-world movie datasets in order to identify which types of films are most successful at the box office and how production budgets influence outcomes.

+The ultimate goal is to provide **actionable, business-focused recommendations** that will help decision-makers understand what films to produce, how much to spend, and what strategies maximize returns on investment.

+We analyzed over **900 films released between 2010 and 2019**, integrating multiple datasets to uncover clear insights about profitability, risk management, and audience behavior.

 ## 👥 Team Members
+This was a group project completed by **Group 3** as part of our Data Science Phase 2 deliverable:
-- Fatuma
+- Fatuma Tari
-- Brian
+- Brian Kahiu
-- Clariss *(Scrum Master)*
+- Clariss Wangari *(Scrum Master)*
-- Lydia
+- Lyndia Onkundi

----
+The team collaborated using GitHub for version control and branch management.
+Each member contributed to the analysis, documentation, and presentation.

 ## 🎯 Business Understanding

 ### The Problem
-Our company wants to enter the movie industry but lacks domain expertise.
+Our company wants to enter the competitive movie industry but does not yet know which types of films are most likely to succeed.
+Entering the wrong genre or overspending on blockbuster budgets could result in financial losses.

+The challenge is therefore:
-The challenge: **Which types of films will maximize success at the box office?**
+**Which types of films will maximize box office success while balancing risk and reward?**

 ### Key Business Questions
+To answer this challenge, we focused on three central questions:
-1. Which genres deliver the highest ROI?
+1. **Genres** – Which film genres deliver the highest Return on Investment (ROI)?
-2. What budget ranges balance risk and reward?
+2. **Budgets** – What budget ranges are most cost-effective for a new studio?
-3. Do critical ratings strongly influence financial performance?
+3. **Ratings** – Do critical or audience ratings strongly influence financial success?

----
+These questions form the backbone of our analysis and business recommendations.

 ## 📊 Data Understanding & Analysis

 ### Data Sources
+The datasets were collected from multiple industry-standard sources, including:
-- **Box Office Mojo** – worldwide gross
+- **Box Office Mojo** – worldwide gross revenues
-- **IMDB** – ratings, metadata (SQLite database)
+- **IMDB** – ratings, metadata, and film attributes (stored in a SQLite database)
-- **The Numbers** – budget, revenue data
+- **The Numbers** – production budget and revenue information
-- **Rotten Tomatoes** & **TheMovieDB** – supplemental details
+- **Rotten Tomatoes** and **TheMovieDB** – supplemental information for validation and enrichment

-**Sample**: 934 films (2010–2019) with complete budget and revenue data.
+The **sample includes 934 films from 2010–2019** with complete data on budgets, revenues, and ratings.

 ### Metrics & Methods
+To analyze the data, we used the following metrics and techniques:
-- **ROI** = Worldwide Gross ÷ Production Budget
+- **ROI Calculation** = (Worldwide Gross ÷ Production Budget)
-- Correlation analysis (budget vs. revenue)
-- Comparative analysis across genres
-- Visualizations to support recommendations

----
+- **Correlation Analysis** – to examine relationships between budget and revenue, and between ratings and ROI
+- **Genre Comparisons** – to identify categories with the strongest performance
+- **Data Visualizations** – to communicate findings clearly to both technical and non-technical audiences

+Our methodology emphasized **clarity and interpretability** over complexity, ensuring that results could be directly translated into business recommendations.

 ## 🔑 Findings & Recommendations

 ### 1️⃣ Focus on High-ROI Genres
-- Horror films yield **14.3x ROI** on average.
+- Horror films consistently outperform other genres, with an **average ROI of 14.3x**.
-- Mystery & Thriller genres also outperform the market.
+- Mystery and Thriller genres also show above-average performance compared to the market.

-➡️ **Action**: Prioritize horror/thriller films for studio launch.
+- These genres typically require **lower production budgets**, yet they achieve strong commercial success.

+➡️ **Recommendation**: Prioritize horror, thriller, and mystery films as the foundation of the new studio’s portfolio.

 | Genre   | Avg ROI | Avg Budget | Success Rate |
 |---------|---------|------------|--------------|
 | Horror  | 14.3x   | $15M       | 68%          |
 | Average | 3.7x    | $60M       | 45%          |

----

 ### 2️⃣ Adopt a Tiered Budget Strategy
-- ROI peaks in the **$20M–$60M budget range**.
-- Avoid competing with $100M+ blockbusters initially.

-➡️ **Action**: Start with mid-range budgets to balance risk and reward.
+- Strong correlation exists between budget and revenue, but **returns diminish after $100M**.
+- The **sweet spot for ROI lies in the $20M–$60M range**, where financial risk is lower but potential revenue remains strong.

+➡️ **Recommendation**: Use a phased budget approach, scaling up only after early successes.

 | Tier | Budget Range | Strategy |
 |------|--------------|----------|